© Crown copyright 2018

 - details of the date the assets and activities were transferred across to the new company

-5.4 If the new company doesn’t meet the conditions for the scheme then HMRC cannot register the new company as a CASC.
+5.4 If the new company does not meet the conditions for the scheme then we cannot register the new company as a CASC.

 6. Once you’ve transferred the assets and activities to the new company

-6.1 You should tell HMRC when the assets and activities of the unincorporated club have been transferred to the new company.
-HMRC will then deregister the unincorporated association from the scheme and register the new company if it is satisfied that it qualifies as a CASC.
+6.1 You should tell us when the assets and activities of the unincorporated club have been transferred to the new company. we will then deregister the unincorporated association from the scheme and register the new company if it is satisfied that it qualifies as a CASC.

 6.2 If you’ve not already done so you need to send in a CASC application form for the new company.
 You’ll also need to provide evidence that the assets and activities of the unincorporated club are now part of this new company.
 When you submit an application for the new company you’ll need to provide: